 my bewilderment at discovering, many years later, that the

 reconstruction of the ground plan of

-of the Circles around the Head, Hands,
+of the Circles around the Head, Hands, and

 of the Monkey Frame

-of the Circles around the Head, Hands,
+of the Head, Hands, and Feet Circles

-Despite fitting the
+Despite fitting the original

 Head-Hand-Foot circles to the image by eye, at first

-eye - their positioning to the Monkey-star
+- their positioning with regard to thhe Monkey-star turned out

 easy to define in simple geometrical terms resulting in a neat

-blueprint - key to the monkey's reconstruction.
+blueprint - another key to the monkey's reconstruction.

 vertical line b1, which emanates from the Monkey-star's tip just above

 (it is a major line in the star's grid).

 these diagrams is a direct projection

 of the inner pentagon of the Monkey Star.
 Its rotation about the star's

 center describes a circle, which is tangential to the Hand-circle

 (magnified view below).
 This solves the second coordinate for

 At this point, we

 can reconstruct the Hand-circle, and the line-1, which is the

 laser-like line of sight from the center of the Monkey Star through a

 coordinate of the Foot Circle: